Medical Leave Regulation 618

 |Responsible Offices:||Human Resources Department

-This policy outlines leave entitlements available to employees in the case of the employee’s or a family member’s serious illness.
+This regulation outlines leave entitlements available to employees in the case of the employee’s or a family member’s serious illness.

-This policy applies to all employees who meet the eligibility requirements set forth in law and in this policy.
+This regulation applies to all employees who meet the eligibility requirements set forth in law and in this regulation.

 A. “Faculty Serious Illness and Disability Leave” or “FSIDL” means paid leave for faculty members (1) for the birth of a child and to care for the newborn child; for the placement of a child with the employee for adoption or foster care; for the care of a child, spouse or parent who has a serious health condition; or for the employee’s own serious health condition; (2) as Qualifying Exigency Leave for families of covered service members; or (3) as Military Caregiver Leave.